 The Network Agent retains its DMM setting even if the Agent is stopped and restarted.
 See Managing Network Agents in the Controller

 Network Agents can collect an extensive set of individual connection metrics within a network link.
 Network Visibility can detect these TCP performance issues:

 - The data-receive window is too small (or zero) on the client or the server, which slows down the transfer of data.

 - One or more servers are experiencing errors setting up or tearing down the connection for an individual TCP session.

 - The client and server take a long time to set up an individual session.

-- The application is using a lot of short-lived connections.
+- The application is using many short-lived connections.
 TCP is most efficient when long, stable connections are used.

-The network agent does not collect any Connection metrics in KPI mode (the default setting).
+The Network Agent does not collect any connection metrics in KPI mode (the default setting).
 To diagnose a node or network path that is monitored by an Agent, you can change the Dynamic Monitoring Mode on a Network Agent.

-After you complete the initial setup, you can set the Dynamic Monitoring Mode on individual network agents as needed.
-An example workflow might look like the following:
+After you complete the initial setup, you can set the Dynamic Monitoring Mode on individual Network Agents, as needed.
+This is an example workflow:

 - The Network Dashboard shows a spike in latency on a network link between tier-A and tier-B.